-When a family occupies the unit at the time of inspection, someone 18 years of age or older should be present at the scheduled date and time of inspection.
+When a family occupies the unit at the time of inspection an authorized adult should be present for the inspection.
 The presence of the owner or the owner's representative is encouraged but is not required.
 However, access to the unit is ultimately the responsibility of the owner or the owner's representative.